dmartin4820/dmartin4820.github.io/README.md

 ## Contact Me Page

-The contact me page allows anyone visiting to send me a message that I can view in the server-side database.
+The contact me page allows anyone visiting to send me a message that I can view in the server-side database (currently disabled).
 To do this, I implement basic form handling by creating objects holding a state variables and set methods for each input on the page:

 ```javascript
 const nameInput = {